-- The organization's advisor and leadership will be notified of errors. - Student Life will work with the advisor and organization leadership to develop a plan to correct issues. - Subsequent errors may lead to penalty up to and including probation or revocation of recognition.
+- The organization's advisor and leadership will be notified of errors. - Student Life will work with the advisor and organization leadership to develop a plan to correct issues. - Subsequent errors may lead to penalty up to and including probation or revocation of charter.

-Final decision to revoke a student organization's recognition will be made by the Director of Student Life, Dean of Students and VP for Student Services.
+Final decision to revoke a student organization charter will be made by the Director of Student Life, Dean of Students and VP of Student Services.

-If an organization's recognition has been revoked, the group must first correct behavior or actions that resulted in the loss of recognition and then reapply for recognition following all procedures and regulations outlined in this manual.
-If an RSO's recognition is revoked, organizational funds will no longer be available.
+If an organization charter has been revoked, the group must first correct behavior or actions that resulted in the loss of charter and then reapply for charter following all procedures and regulations outlined in this manual .
+If a charter is revoked, organizational funds will no longer be available.